This post may contain affiliate links. Please read our disclosure policy.

 To figure out your own personal cycle length and understand what phase you’re in, you need to track your cycles.
 The days of each cycle listed above are just estimates.
 Your phase length will be unique to your cycle.

 The first marker to track is the first day of your period each month.
-When your period ends, you menstruation phase is complete and you enter the follicular phase.
+When your period ends, the menstruation phase ends and you enter the follicular phase.

-As outlined in Taking Charge Of Your Fertility, once ovulation occurs, you experience a significant rise in your Basal Body Temperature (BBT).
-This rise is typically 0.4 degrees Fahrenheit, and the temperature shift is sustained until menstruation starts over again.
+To figure out when you are ovulating, you’ll track your Basal Body Temperature (BBT) and cervical mucus.
+Once ovulation occurs, you experience a significant rise in Basal Body Temperature.
+This rise is typically 0.4 degrees Fahrenheit, and the temperature shift is sustained until menstruation starts.
 The day just before this temperature shift is the day you ovulated.

-As a secondary marker, your cervical fluid changes in the ovulation phase, including right before ovulation occurs.
+As a secondary marker, your cervical fluid changes during ovulation, specifically right before ovulation occurs.
 As an egg starts to mature, your cervical fluid will increase.
 Right before you ovulate, it becomes more clear and slippery, similar to the consistency of egg whites.

-To track your temperature shifts, you simply take your BBT each morning at the same time before getting out of bed with a basal thermometer.
+To track these, you simply take your BBT each morning at the same time before getting out of bed with a basal thermometer.
 You can track your temperature changes on a printable chart, which also includes space to note changes in cervical fluid.

 How it Works: The Beginner’s Guide to Cycle Syncing